LibreCAD/docs/guides/drawing.rst

 There are a variety of tools that can be used to modify existing entities.
 The tools cam be found in the **Tools -> Modify** menu or as a :ref:`dock widget <widgets>`.
 These tools allow entities, depending on the type, to be moved, rotated, scaled, mirrored, lengths increased or decreased, divided (i.e. split), etc.  A complete list and descriptions of the tools can be found in the :ref:`Drawing Tools - Modify <tool-modify>` reference section.

-Continuing with the previous example - starting with a rectangle - the shape can be modified as required with the **Bevel** tool:
+Continuing with the previous example - starting with a rectangle - the shape can be modified as required with the **Bevel** (or "chamfer") tool:

 ::